oracle-quickstart/oci-kubernetes-monitoring/README.md

 - Cloud Controller Manager
 - etcd

-At present, control plane logs are not covered as part of out of the box collection, as these logs are not exposed to customers OKE.
+At present, control plane logs are not covered as part of out of the box collection, as these logs are not exposed to OKE customers.
 The out of the box collection for these logs will be available soon for generic Kubernetes clusters and for OKE (when OKE make it available for end users).

 ### Application Pod/Container Logs